aiven/aiven-docs/docs/products/clickhouse/howto/configure-tiered-storage.md

 ---
 title: Configure data retention thresholds in Aiven for ClickHouse®'s tiered storage
-limited: true
+sidebar_label: Set up data retention
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-Learn to control how your data is distributed between storage devices in the tiered storage of an Aiven for ClickHouse service.
+Control how your data is distributed between storage devices in the tiered storage of an Aiven for ClickHouse service.
 Configure tables so that your data is automatically written either to SSD or object storage as needed.

-## About data retention control

 If you have the tiered storage feature [enabled](/docs/products/clickhouse/howto/enable-tiered-storage) on your Aiven for ClickHouse service, your data is distributed between two storage devices (tiers).
 The data is stored either on SSD or in object storage, depending on whether and how you configure this behavior.
 By default, data is moved from SSD to object